 The relationship between the Chinese government and the internet is deeply dysfunctional.
-On one hand, they need the internet to allow dynamic Chinese businesses to compete on the global stage.
-On the other, the free flow of information on the web is dangerous for a one party state, where dissent needs to be kept under wraps.
+On the one hand, they need the internet to allow dynamic Chinese businesses to compete on the global stage.
+On the other, the free flow of information on the web is dangerous for a one-party state, where dissent needs to be kept under wraps.

-These problems have extended to almost all of the famous western social media sites, Youtube included.
-The video streaming site has long been in the crosshairs of official in Beijing, who fear the potential for unrest and destabilization.
-But have they managed to suppress the site entirely, and is Youtube blocked in China?
+These problems have extended to almost all of the famous western social media sites, YouTube included.
+The video streaming site has long been in the crosshairs of the officials in Beijing, who fear the potential for unrest and destabilization.
+But have they managed to suppress the site entirely, and is YouTube blocked in China?
 As we’ll see, that’s far from the case.
-So read on if you need to know how to use Youtube in China.
+So read on if you need to know how to use YouTube in China.

 How does the Chinese government manage the YouTube ban in China?

 The YouTube ban in China isn’t total by any means

 Residents in Hong Kong and Macau have been able to use the site without restrictions, as have those in the extensive Shanghai Free Trade Zone (or people with access to the Zone).
 Those might be pockets, but they potentially provide YouTube access for tens of millions of people.
 So answering the question is YouTube blocked in China isn’t as straightforward as it might seem.